DataDog/datadog-agent/pkg/tagger/README.md

 ### Collector
 A **Collector** connects to a single information source and pushes **TagInfo** structs to a channel, towards the **Tagger**.
-It can either run in streaming mode or pull mode, depending of what's most efficient for the data source:
+It can either run in streaming mode, pull or fetchonly mode, depending of what's most efficient for the data source:

 #### Streamer
 The **DockerCollector** runs in stream mode as it collects events from the docker daemon and reacts to them, sending updates incrementally.

 #### Puller
-The **KubernetesCollector** and **ECSCollector** will run in pull mode as they need to query and filter a full entity list every time.
-They will only push updates to the store though, by keeping an internal state of the latest revision.
+The **KubernetesCollector** will run in pull mode as it needs to query and filter a full entity list every time.
+It will only push updates to the store though, by keeping an internal state of the latest revision.

+#### FetchOnly
+The **ECSCollector** does not push updates to the Store by itself, but is only triggered on cache misses.
+As tasks don't change after creation, there's no need for periodic pulling.
+It is designed to run alongside DockerCollector, that will trigger deletions in the store.

 ### TagStore
 The **TagStore** reads **TagInfo** structs and stores them in a in-memory